Twin Star Rocket: Sleeping cars

 The new Twin Star Rocket operated the Minneapolis–Kansas City segment of the trip in daylight hours in both directions, so no sleeping cars were initially carried between those cities.
 At Kansas City the southbound Twin Star Rocket added a lightweight 8-section, 5-double bedroom sleeping car for the overnight run to Houston.
 The northbound train carried another 8-section, 5-double bedroom sleeping car between Houston and Kansas City.
 The two lightweight streamlined sleeping cars originally assigned to the Twin Star Rocket were Forest Canyon and Thompson Canyon, two cars originally assigned to the Rocky Mountain Rocket as Kansas City–Denver cars.
 The Twin Star Rocket served Saint Paul Union Depot, Albert Lea, Des Moines, Kansas City, Topeka, Wichita, El Reno, Fort Worth and Dallas en route to Houston from Minneapolis.
 By 1957 the sections were replaced by modern roomettes.

 Locomotives

 The Rock Island powered these three streamlined consists with EMD E6A units taken from other schedules.

 Baggage and dining cars

 Each train set was assigned a heavyweight baggage-30-foot Railway Post Office cars, streamlined dining cars came from the Golden State and were known as the Cactus series as each was named for a cactus—#422 Yucca; #423 Sahuaro; and #424 Ocotillo.
 The Twin Star Rockets were fully streamlined in 1948.

 Decline and end

 As with many passenger trains of the era, the Twin Star Rocket was gradually downgraded to reduce operating losses.
 In October 1964, the terminus was curtailed from Houston to Fort Worth, requiring passengers to transfer to the Sam Houston Zephyr.
 That train was cancelled in 1966.
-In March of 1967, the Twin Star Rocket was discontinued.
+In March 1967, the Twin Star Rocket was discontinued.